paezha/University-AI-Panel/README.md

 ## What do GenAIs do for the mega-corporations pushing them?

+> *Teach a person to use ChatGPT, and they will be in thrall to a
+> corporation for as long as that is their skill.
+Teach them to think,
+> and they will be free for life.*
+> – Anonymous

 As I argue above, AIs do not do much for students or instructors, other than distract them from learning and developing genuinely transferable skills.